Complete online SPEX workshop in English

 – We will make three group Zooms, one per month, during the workshop and other subgroup video calls.

-– You will have two individual sessions with Cristina and one with your support facilitator during the workshop.
+– You will have three individual sessions with Cristina and one with your support facilitator during the workshop.

 – There will be two support facilitators in addition to me.

 The price: 490 euro (see below the price clarification).
 BIPOC (Black, Indigenous, People of Color), and residents in Latin America get 50% discount.
 Further 10% discount for enrolments before November 1st, and an additional 5% for members of the SPEX Association.
 Please contact us for more info: firstname.lastname@example.org)